frothers/Frothers-FC/content/posts/2021/Frothers Summer/frothers-summer-league-2021-game-8.md

 ## Second Half

 Arriving in time for the second half, it took **Lance** no time at all to get the Frother back ahead.
-Running onto an over the top ball from **Nester**, **Lance** chipped the keeper with his first real touch of the ball.
+Running onto an over the top ball from **Nestor**, **Lance** chipped the keeper with his first real touch of the ball.

 > 2-1